morti747/Python-Automation/README.md

 ##
 ##

-Here you can find the scrip that we are going to use to do all these configuration just by using this command:
+And the script ' router.py` is the only script that we'll use to configure our router using the following command:

 ```
 python router.py